ZRTalke/zrtalke.github.io/developer/liquibase-deploy-apex-ords/intro/intro.md

 With APEX, on average developers are able to build applications 20x faster with 100x less code.
 Combined with SQLcl's Liquibase feature, you can now deploy this power with speed, efficiency, and automation.

 Oracle APEX comes free with your Oracle Database.
-You can learn more about APEX [HERE](https://apex.oracle.com/)
+You can learn more about APEX: [HERE](https://apex.oracle.com/)

 ## Oracle REST Data Services (ORDS)